acieslinski/weather/README.md

 ## More tests proposals

 - unit tests for the WeatherRecordListAdapter
-- unit tests for the wrong response (with wrong data types)
 - instrumented tests for WeatherActivity
     - testing the 'GO' button action
     - testing recreating of the activity